Last Reviewed: 2nd November 2020

 In addition to your diet, it's important to get moving, too!
 During Movember, you're encouraged to run or walk 60 miles to support men's sexual health awareness.
 You don't have to commit to hitting the trails, however, to get the benefits of regular exercise.
 Not only does it get your blood flowing, but it can also improve heart function, lung function, and more.
 You'll see the results in the bedroom as well as in other aspects of your life.

 4. Mental and emotional concerns can also play a serious role in men's sexual health.

 While a number of physical factors influence your libido and your sexual function, it's not just the physical elements that impact a man's sexual health.
 A man who is excessively stressed or struggling with emotional disconnection from his partner may have more trouble getting an erection.
 Worse, fear of continued erectile problems may leave men struggling to engage in the bedroom or make problems worse as stress rises.
 Men are often assumed to be the driving powerhouse in the bedroom, but the truth is, just like women, they can be susceptible to emotional struggles that impact sexual performance.
+One way to ease performance anxiety and pressure in the bedroom is through the addition of wearable male vibrator Tenuto into your sex life.
+The extra can help you maintain an erection and keep you in the moment.
 Understanding those issues can help both men and women enjoy higher levels of sexual satisfaction.

 How Can You Support Movember?

 This month, you don't have to grow a mustache to show your support for men's sexual health -- though that's one very obvious strategy that can help proclaim your support to everyone around you.
 There are several other things that both men and women can do to support Movember:

 You can make a one-time donation, donate directly to a Mo Bro struggling with prostate cancer, or set up a monthly donation to Movember that will allow you to continue supporting this valuable program throughout the year.